-Removing Network Boards
+5.5 Removing Network Boards

 If you want to remove a network board and there is only one instance of the board in the server, you can simply unload the LAN driver and physically remove the board.
 Unloading the LAN driver releases the memory resources used by the board and driver.
-See UNLOAD in Utilities Reference.
+See "UNLOAD" in the NW 6.5 SP8: Utilities Reference.